Satara (city): Demographics

 limit expansion was given by Devendra Fadnavis then chief minister of Maharashtra on 16 September 2019.
 The matter was pending for 40 years.

 The city's border will be extended to NH4 towards east, to Ajinkyatara on the south, the whole region south to Venna River, Shahupuri, Sambhajinagar, Vilaspur and Dare Budruk grampanchayats will become a part of Satara city.

 Government and politics

-Satara city falls under Satara Lok Sabha constituency, represented by MP Shriniwas Patil from the Nationalist Congress Party.
+Satara city falls under Satara Lok Sabha constituency, represented by MP Udayanraje Bhosale from the Bharatiya Janata Party.
 The city also elects an MLA from the Satara Vidhan Sabha constituency, represented by BJP's Shivendrasinh Abhayasinh Bhosale.

 Civic administration

 Satara is a Municipal Council city in district of Satara, Maharashtra.
 Satara Municipal Council, with population of about 1.2 lakh is Satara sub district's only municipal council located in Satara sub district of Satara district in the state Maharashtra in India.
 Total geographical area of Satara municipal council is 8 square km.
 Population density of the city is 14748 persons per square km.

 The Satara city is divided into 39 wards for which elections are held every 5 years.
 Among them Satara Ward No 19 is the most populous ward with population of 4691 and Satara Ward No 23 is the least populous ward with population of 2206.